MICC-Fort Knox provides support to summer Army cadet training

 |0

-This work, MICC-Fort Knox provides support to summer Army cadet training, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MICC-Fort Knox provides support to summer Army cadet training, by Ryan Mattox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT